-State-space models provide a framework for relating the unknown parameters of a time-evolving system (or time-series [154]) to a sequence of measurements from a, possibly noisy, remote sensor.
-These models are widely used in the acoustic arena for recognizing human speech [132] and distinguishing individual speakers [173], or to detect abnormal seismic events such as nuclear tests and earthquakes [103].
+State-space models provide a framework for relating the unknown parameters of a time-evolving system (or time-series [155]) to a sequence of measurements from a, possibly noisy, remote sensor.
+These models are widely used in the acoustic arena for recognizing human speech [133] and distinguishing individual speakers [175], or to detect abnormal seismic events such as nuclear tests and earthquakes [103].
 With more general sensors one is often interested in estimating an object's spatial position over time, known as target tracking.

 Applications of target tracking are numerous, ranging from surveillance systems and air traffic control to visual object tracking.
 When the target in question is non-cooperating and can undergo changes in dynamics, these maneuvers must be inferred.
-A switching state-space model [14, 13] extends this representation to the case where the evolution of a continuous process is conditioned on a set of discrete states, Fig. 1.4 (left-top).
+A switching state-space model [14, 13] extends the time-series representation to one where the evolution of a continuous process is conditioned on a set of discrete states, Fig. 1.4 (left-top).
 To further complicate the problem advances in sensor technology often require tracking software to deal with high-sensitivity and low SNR environments.
 This results in another sort of discrete uncertainty in establishing the correspondence between observations and targets, so-called assignment uncertainty.
 Such uncertainty is often modeled by dropping the temporal link between discrete elements, Fig. 1.4 (left-bottom).

 In a probabilistic setting the assignment problem leads to computational intractability [5], for which there is a rich literature on approximation algorithms [12].
-Stochastic approximations are widely used in the form of particle filters [45], but can be unstable for high-dimensional problems.
-Heuristic adaptations of the Kalman filter result in deterministic approximations with nearest-neighbor data association [5], which generally perform poorly in high clutter environments.
+Stochastic approximations are widely used in the form of particle filters [46], but can be unstable for high-dimensional problems.
+Heuristic adaptations of the Kalman filter with nearest-neighbor data association [5] generally perform poorly in environments with even moderate amounts of clutter.

 In Ch.
-5 we extend the focus on deterministic methods and develop a family of algorithms based on (EP).
+5 we extend the focus on deterministic methods to develop a family of algorithms based on expectation propagation (EP).
 This approach is similar in spirit to existing filtering approaches, but extends and generalizes these methods to produce smoothed posterior estimates.
 When compared to traditional tracking techniques on a variety of synthetic examples our approach produces significantly more accurate estimates.